mvngu/haskyll/doc/data_number.md

 ## The type `Integer`

+> _Daniel Jackson:_ Sorry, you're not my type, and I'm more than a little
+> disturbed to think I might be yours.\
+> --- _Stargate SG-1_, season 8, episode 12 "Prometheus Unbound", 2005

 In contrast to [`Int`][int], the type [`Integer`][integer] represents arbitrary precision integers.
 Your integer can be as large or small as you want, subject to the available RAM of your computer.
 The following GHCi session demonstrates